Affect Recognition in Conversations Using Large Language Models: Introduction

 \item We investigated into LLMs' zero-shot and few-shot capabilities through an array of ICL set-ups as well as their model capacities through task-specific fine-tuning.

-\item We considered LLMs as the backend of spoken dialogues systems.
+\item We considered text-based LLMs as a part of spoken dialogues systems.
 Therefore, we also experimented with inputs containing automatic speech recognition (ASR) errors to investigate the potential influence of ASR errors on LLM predictions. \end{itemize}